Gnaeus Marcius Coriolanus

-Gnaeus (or Gaius) Marcius Coriolanus was a Roman general who is said to have lived in the 5th century BC.
+Gnaeus Marcius Coriolanus was a Roman general who is said to have lived in the 5th century BC.
 He received his toponymic cognomen "Coriolanus" following his courageous actions during a Roman siege of the Volscian city of Corioli.
 He was subsequently exiled from Rome, and led troops of Rome's enemy the Volsci to besiege the city.

 In later ancient times, it was generally accepted by historians that Coriolanus was a real historical individual, and a consensus narrative story of his life appeared, retold by leading historians such as Livy, Plutarch, and Dionysius of Halicarnassus.
 More recent scholarship has cast doubt on the historicity of Coriolanus, with some portraying him as either a wholly legendary figure or at least disputing the accuracy of the conventional story of his life or the timing of the events.

-According to Plutarch, his ancestors included prominent patricians such as Censorinus and even an early King of Rome.

 The story is the basis for the tragedy of Coriolanus, written by William Shakespeare, and a number of other works, including Beethoven's Coriolan Overture (based not on Shakespeare but on the play Coriolan by Heinrich Joseph von Collin).

 Consensus biography

-Name
+First name

-Coriolanus's first name is traditionally given as Gnaeus; this was the form given by the historian Livy and by later Latin authors.
-The Greek author Dionysius of Halicarnassus, on the other hand, calls him Gaius, which was followed by Plutarch and then Shakespeare.
+Coriolanus's first name is traditionally given as Gnaeus; this was the form used by the historian Livy and by later Latin authors.
+The Greek author Dionysius of Halicarnassus, on the other hand, calls him Gaius, which was followed by Plutarch.
 Ogilvie suggests Dionysius may have followed a separate tradition originated from the annalist Licinius Macer.

+In English, Thomas North's sixteenth-century English translation of Plutarch's Parallel Lives, The Lives of the Noble Grecians and Romans, was a primary source for Shakespeare's Coriolanus; in both texts, the name is given as Caius.

 Siege of Corioli

 Coriolanus came to fame as a young man serving in the army of the consul Postumus Cominius in 493 BC during the siege of the Volscian town of Corioli.
 While the Romans were focused on the siege, another Volscian force arrived from Antium and attacked the Romans, and at the same time the soldiers of Corioli launched a sally.
 Marcius held watch at the time of the Volscian attack.
 He quickly gathered a small force of Roman soldiers to fight against the Volscians who had sallied forth from Corioli.
 Not only did he repel the enemy, but he also charged through the town gates and then began setting fire to some of the houses bordering the town wall.
-The citizens of Corioli cried out, and the whole Volscian force was dispirited and was defeated by the Romans.
+The citizens of Corioli cried out, and the whole Volscian force was dispirited and defeated by the Romans.
 The town was captured, and Marcius gained the cognomen Coriolanus.